-Source of data: BNP Paribas Asset Management, expressed as a quaterly weighted average.
-The largest investments are based on official accounting data and are based on the transaction date.
+Source of data: BNP Paribas Asset Management, expressed as a quaterly weighted average based on the AUM The largest investments are based on official accounting data and are based on the transaction date.

 To what extent were the sustainable investments with an environmental objective aligned with the EU Taxonomy?